NEW: A mourning march will be held Sunday in place of a planned opposition rally, Russian media reports

 Fired on from a car

-Nemtsov's death comes two days before a large opposition rally was set to take place in Moscow.
-Nemtsov had earlier Friday done a radio interview putting out the call to people to turn out for the rally Sunday.
+His death comes two days before a large opposition rally was set to take place in Moscow.
+Hours before his death Friday, Nemtsov had done a radio interview urging people to attend the rally Sunday.

 After his death, party leaders decided to hold a mourning march in downtown Moscow, Itar-Tass reported.